Blue Ridge Parkway North Carolina, USA Travel Guide

 Historic cabin of Orlean Puckett, representing communities displaced by Parkway construction.

-Iconic gristmill and sawmill, a picturesque example of living history along the Parkway.
+Iconic gristmill and sawmill, a picturesque example of being history along the Parkway.

-The Park road region has various opportunities for immersion in the culture and history of the Southern Appalachians.
+The Park road region has various opportunities for immersion in the history and culture of the Southern Appalachians.

 A hub for Appalachian crafts with rotating exhibitions on craft traditions and daily demonstrations.